JatinSingh007/Flappy-Bird-RL/README.md

 ## Textbook of Reinforcement Learning: Flappy Bird

-The notebook shows how the Monte Carlo and Q-Learning algorithms are being used to solve the Text-Flappy-Bird game.
+The notebook shows how the Sarsa(λ) and Monte-Carlo algorithms are used to solve the Text-Flappy-Bird game.